veilchen-web/veilchen/docs/plugindev.rst

 For performance reasons, however, it might be worthwhile to choose a different wrapper based on current needs, work with closures, or enable or disable a plugin at runtime.
 Let's take the built-in HooksPlugin as an example: If no hooks are installed, the plugin removes itself from all affected routes and has virtually no overhead.
 As soon as you install the first hook, the plugin activates itself and takes effect again.

-To achieve this, you need control over the callback cache: :meth:`Route.reset` clears the cache for a single route and :meth:`Bottle.reset` clears all caches for all routes of an application at once.
+To achieve this, you need control over the callback cache: :meth:`Route.reset` clears the cache for a single route and :meth:`Veilchen.reset` clears all caches for all routes of an application at once.
 On the next request, all plugins are re-applied to the route as if it were requested for the first time.

 Both methods won't affect the current request if called from within a route callback, of cause.
 To force a restart of the current request, raise :exc:`RouteReset` as an exception.